Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/queues/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Queue example

-This deploys the module in its simplest form.
+This example deploys the module with multiple combinations of queues.

 ```hcl
 terraform {